2.4. Import Categories

 When you import categories to PrestaShop pay attention to each Wizard's page.
 Import is a rather complicated procedure and it may be destructive if performed incorrectly.

-Create database backup before importing PrestaShop categories especially if you do it the first time!
+Create database backup before importing PrestaShop categories especially if you do it for the first time!

 Prepare the file to import

 First of all, prepare a .csv file for Import.
-Make sure it contains all necessary fields and all data you are going to import is listed in the table.
+Make sure it contains all necessary fields and all data you are going to import as listed in the table.

 You should have the following data in your file to import as:

-category ID or /and category name - at least one of such field should be in the file to import to be able to use it as an identifier for imported data.
+"Category ID" or /and "Category Name" - at least one of these fields should be in the file to import to be able to use it as an identifier for imported data.

-date_add - the period of the category creation
+"Position" - the order of the categories in the category tree

-link_rewrite - the end of the URL path(s) of the category(ies) which will be generated for preview category(ies) on the Front-End etc.
+"Friendly URL" - the end of the URL path(s) of the category(/ies) which will be generated for preview category(/ies) on the Front-End, etc.